godwinyung/ipwskat/README.md

  _Description_: Generates 10,000 haplotypes for each of 10,000 regions.

 * **gensum.py**
-  _Usage: python gensum.py suffix outfile
+  _Usage_: python gensum.py suffix outfile
-  _Description: Searches for all .char and .pvalues files inside the folders results/char and results/pvalues and that starts with suffix.
+  _Description_: Searches for all .char and .pvalues files inside the folders results/char and results/pvalues and that starts with suffix.
 Concatenates files of the same type and saves results as single .char and .pvalue files.

 * **ipwskat.R**
  _Usage_: IPWSKAT_Null_Model(), IPWSKAT()